Dates: June 20 to July 28, 2017

 - Career sessions conducted by practicing scientists and field trips to demonstrate mathematical modeling in the Caribbean environment.

 What are the eligibility criteria?

-- Genuine interest in pursuing a program of study in science, mathematics, engineering, technology, pre-medical or other health professional field;
+- Genuine interest in pursuing a program of study in science, mathematics, engineering, technology, or medicine;

 - US Citizenship or permanent residency.
 International students should inquire about funding availability.

 - Acceptance into an accredited college or university for students in grade 12 (preference given to applicants enrolling at UVI)

 - Or already attend UVI and successfully completed MAT 024

 There is no cost to eligible participants or their parents.
 Tuition, housing, and food will be provided.
 No stipend will be distributed.